-The BSc-Vertiefungsprüfung and the MSc-Basismodul are an opportunity for students to learn about a particular area which is not covered (in such depth) in any course at UZH.
+The MSc-Basismodul is an opportunity for students to learn about a particular area which is not covered (in such depth) in any course at UZH.
 At the Computation and Economics chair, we offer a variety of topics related to Economics and Computation.
-Students who are interested in doing a BSc/MSc thesis or a MSc project with us should let us know ahead of time, such that we may select a topic that prepares them in some way or another for their thesis or project.
+Students who are interested in doing a MSc thesis or a MSc project with us should let us know ahead of time, such that we may select a topic that prepares them in some way or another for their thesis or project.
 In most cases, we will prepare a list of papers and/or book chapters which the student must read by himself/herself.
 The examination is then a 25-minute oral exam.
 We are generally able to tailor the list of papers/chapters to the student's particular background and interests.
 Topics which we have offered in the past include:

 - Market User Interface Design